-THIRST is embarking on a human rights impact assessment of the tea sector.
-Working with civil society and industry across the world, it is seeking to understand how the human rights of women and men working in tea can be better protected.
+THIRST is conducting a human rights impact assessment of the tea sector.
+Working with civil society and industry across the world, it is exploring how the human rights of women and men working in tea can be better protected.

 Why is it needed?